mwgielen/jackal/README.md

 ## Dependencies and installation

 Jackal requires [python-libnmap](https://github.com/savon-noir/python-libnmap) and [elasticsearch_dsl](https://github.com/elastic/elasticsearch-dsl-py) to function.
 To use the jk-netdiscover tool, netdiscover should be installed.
+Jackal seems to work fine in python3, use python2 at your own risk.

-Thispackage can be installed with `pip install jackal` or the latest version can be installed with `python setup.py install`.
+Thispackage can be installed with `pip3 install jackal` or the latest version can be installed with `python3 setup.py install`.

 ## Usage